Wellington Church

-Wellington Church is a congregation and parish church of the Church of Scotland, serving part of the Hillhead area of Glasgow, Scotland.
+Wellington Church is home to and owned by the congregation of Glasgow: Kelvin West Parish Church of Scotland, a congregation resulting from a union between the congregations of the former Wellington Church of Scotland and Kelvinbridge Parish Church of Scotland.
+The new congregation serves large parts of the Westend area of Glasgow, Scotland.
+The parish includes parts of Hillhead, Woodlands, Kelvinbridge and Maryhill.
 The building is located on University Avenue, Glasgow, opposite the University of Glasgow.

 Building

 The building was designed by the architect Thomas Lennox Watson and built between 1883 and 1884 for the United Presbyterian Church of Scotland ("U.P."), which joined with the Free Church of Scotland to become the United Free Church of Scotland in 1900.

 The exterior of church is notable for its magnificent neoclassical portico, complete with a colonnade of Corinthian columns in the style of an ancient Graecian temple.
 This neoclassical architecture was much favoured by United Presbyterian Church, in contrast to the Gothic Revival favoured by most other churches in the Victorian era.

 History

 The church's congregation was founded in 1792 as an "Anti-Burgher" congregation, which in 1820 became part of the United Secession Church (and in turn U.P. from 1847).

 In 1828, they opened their own church building in Wellington Street near the centre of Glasgow.
 The congregation had outgrown this by the 1880s, so the church commissioned a new building at the junction of Southpark Avenue and University Avenue on Gilmorehill, opposite the university which had moved from the city centre the previous decade.
 Given that the United Presbyterian Church had no parish boundaries it was not uncommon for U.P. congregations to relocate.